Board of Directors

 Carlsen Huey, Sullivan's Island

-My wife Kathy and I live on Sullivan’s Island, near Charleston.
-She is a labor and delivery nurse, and I do independent finance and accounting work for 4 nonprofit foundations.
-I have an MBA and BBA in accounting from Georgia State University in Atlanta, GA.
-In a prior life, I worked for 25 years at what is now Bank of America, in accounting, compliance, funding and investments, and mergers and acquisitions.
+Carlsen and his wife Kathy live on Sullivan’s Island, near Charleston.
+She is a labor and delivery nurse, and he does independent finance and accounting work for 4 nonprofit foundations.
+Carlsen has an MBA and BBA in accounting from Georgia State University in Atlanta, GA.
+In a prior life, he worked for 25 years at what is now Bank of America, in accounting, compliance, funding and investments, and mergers and acquisitions.

-At the foundations, I do a range of activities, depending on the client – from full bookkeeping, to audit assistance, to special projects.
-My largest client is MUSC Foundation; others are Preservation Society of Charleston, USS Yorktown Foundation, and WestEdge Foundation.
+Currently at the foundations, he does a range of activities, depending on the client – from full bookkeeping, to audit assistance, to special projects.
+His largest client is MUSC Foundation; others are Preservation Society of Charleston, USS Yorktown Foundation, and WestEdge Foundation.

-My outside interests include riding my bicycle, skiing, cooking, history, and singing.
+Carlsen's outside interests include riding his bicycle, skiing, cooking, history, and singing.

 Advisory Board Members